 Wham, wham, boom, wham,boom,kablam,clack, clack, clak, from our right flank unmistakable bursts of deafening automatic weapons fire shattered our senses.
 Dozens of blinding muzzle flashes from enemy guns illuminated the impending darkness.
 White hot lead tore into the men at twice the speed of sound.
 At close range, hell was instantly unleashed on the entire platoon from our right flank.
 We were in the cross-hairs of an L-shape ambush, the most efficient and deadly.

-Ka-ka-ka, brata-tat-tat, pap-pap, clack, skkra, kot, kot, kot, echoed in a deadly rhythm as 7.62 caliber bullets from Soviet PKM machine guns and projectiles from recoilless rifles flashed white hot lead from concealed, dug-in concrete bunkers, ripping and tearing into the men — spitting out death at twice the speed of sound.
+Ka-ka-ka, brata-tat-tat, pap-pap, clack, skkra, kot, kot, kot, echoed in a deadly rhythm as 7.62 caliber bullets from Soviet PKM machine guns and projectiles from recoilless rifles flashed white hot lead from concealed, dug-in concrete bunkers, ripping and tearing into the men — spitting out death faster than the speed of sound.

 Snipers in trees aimed their K-44s with deadly accuracy, kung, kung, kung, rang out with an eerie echo, then splat, splat, thumping bullets into the heads and necks of the platoon’s leadership.
 Eighty-one-mm mortars with the force of small artillery rained from above, ssss-whom, whump, whump wham,ssss-blamm, splat.